Patil-Ojas/amd-ai-sprint-EchoMind/README.md

 ---

-### Approach 3: GAN-Inspired Adversarial Training
+### Approach 3: GAN-Inspired DSPy Training

 As a more experimental and ambitious strategy, we attempted to create a self-improving agent ecosystem inspired by Generative Adversarial Networks (GANs).

 * **Concept:** We envisioned two DSPy programs (a Q-Agent "Generator" and an A-Agent "Discriminator") training simultaneously.
 The Q-Agent would learn to generate questions that fool the A-Agent, while the A-Agent would learn to better answer them.
 The loss from one agent would be used to strengthen the other, creating a competitive loop that would, in theory, result in highly sophisticated agents.
 * **Outcome:** This proved to be the most challenging approach to implement.
-We encountered significant **GPU glitches** and found it difficult to reliably manage the adversarial loop using **LiteLLM with local models**.
+We encountered some GPU things and found it difficult to reliably manage the loop using **LiteLLM with local models**.
 Due to these technical hurdles, we had to abandon this approach in favor of the more stable and directly controllable Prompt Tuning strategy.

 ---